neanes/neanes/docs/orthographic_rules.md

 ## Petasti

-The petasti can never be held for more than one beat.
+- The petasti can never be held for more than one beat.
+- The petasti can never take a gorgon.

 ## Hyporoe